In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

-During this exercise you have to make a clear distinction between light and dark because you are using a pen – helping to prevent the separation becoming muddled.
+During this exercise, you have to make a clear distinction between light and dark because you are using a pen – helping to prevent the separation from becoming muddled.

 I sketch out the outline of the object and then put in both the cast shadow and the shadow line.

 I can then indicate the shadow side by hatching lines with the pen.